jugshaurya/closetgoodies/README.md

   - git push heroku master
   - Adding https://cloth-zone.herokuapp.com/ to authorized domain in firebase
   - and makking logger middleware to work in development mode only.

+## others:

+- React Reselect
+  - can be added to optimize the react-app configuration.Will add later if i got my mind around it later on
+- other Libraries to do: react-persist to get localStorage and SessionStorage in React to save data temporarily in browser

+- styledComponents(Personally dont like them at first glance, will later look once more...)

+  - use to add css in JS using ` styled.tag`` `etc.

+- React-Saga

+  - other alternative to redux-thunk, do async activities to update the store
+  - uses generator functions i.e function\* a(){ yield something}

+- Context API
+- Optimaization

+  - React Lazy + Suspense
+  - Error Boundaries
+  -

+- Hooks (React 16.8+) = They let you use state and other React features without writing a class = use when u want to have functional Components but yet need to use state or any lifecycle Methods.

+  - useState
+    = Let us use state in functional Components
+  - useEffect
+    = The Effect Hook lets you perform side effects in function components = Data fetching, setting up a subscription, and manually changing the DOM in React components are all examples of side effect(interation with outside world).
+    = Think useEffect Hook as componentDidMount, componentDidUpdate, and componentWillUnmount combined.
+  - useRef
+  - useCallback
+  - useReducer
+  - useMemo
+  - useDefaultValue
+  -

+- Containers and Presentational Components
+  - Containers = components, that have state and uses some lifecycle methods
+  - Presentational = components, that are dumb, rely on props to render the view only